Server-Side Tools

 web_search_preview tool type.
 No additional client-side

-configuration is required -- the router handles all tool execution,
+configuration is required, the router handles all tool execution,

 result marshalling, and follow-up model calls transparently.